Alejandro Abascal

-Alejandro Abascal García (born 15 July 1952 in Santander, Cantabria) is a Spanish sailor and Olympic Champion.
+Alejandro Tomas Abascal García (born 15 July 1952) is a Spanish sailor and Olympic champion.
 He competed at the 1980 Summer Olympics in Moscow and won a gold medal in the Flying Dutchman class, together with Miguel Noguer.
 This was Spain's third Olympic Gold Summer Medal, and their first since 1928.

-Previously, he was World champion in Vaurien in 1974 and Spanish Junior national champion in Snipe in 1971.
+Previously, he was Vaurien World Championship in 1974 and Spanish Junior national champion in Snipe in 1971.